 Little things add up.
+This post is about something called NEAT.
 Can you think of the everyday activities you do now that used to require movement?
 If you’re of a certain age you will remember.
 Others might be scratching their head—life without a smart phone?!

 - The phone rang and you had to get up to answer it?
 It was attached to the wall—horrors!